The History of New York Central Railroad

 Both passenger car sets will be available with optional factory-installed constant voltage interior lighting, however the unlighted examples are also tooled for easy installation of Kato lighting kits.
 Standard unlighted sets will be available first, with the lighted sets expected to ship in late November, along with the Digitrax DCC and ESU Loksound equipped locomotive examples.
 An accompanying red carpet island platform kit will also join the range as a separately available detail piece in Spring 2021!

 This set is an excellent, faithful reproduction of one of America’s most iconic trains, and will be an essential component to any northeastern or New York Central themed 1950s era layout!
-Look out for these soon at Modeltrainstuff.com – you can schedule an automatic email notification on their arrival by clicking here and choosing the set you wish to purchase!
+Don’t miss out on all new items at ModelTrainStuff.com!